Tired of spending money on routine auto repair expenses? You may be able to save time and money by doing some of the work yourself.

 Let’s look at that on video.

-- Tire and loading information chart: Inside your driver’s side car door you should be able to find a sticker that reveals just the data you need.
-If it’s not there, try the…
+- Tire and loading information chart: Inside your driver’s side car door, there should be a sticker that reveals just the data you need.
+If it’s not there, try the …

 - Owners manual: Thumb to the tire section to find this information.